AdityaPujara23/Algorithm-Testing-Based-on-Characterisitics/README.md

 * Algorithms of similar time complexities can perform differently

 # How can I test the algorithms?
+* Download the zip folders 'sorted data.zip' and 'unsorted data.zip', and unzip the folders
+# Using a linux terminal (or WSL on windows):
+* cd into the 'sorted data' folder or 'unsorted data' folder
-* Using the generatedata bash file in both the sorted and unsorted folders
+* Run the generatedata bash file in both the sorted and unsorted folders
 * This will prepare csv files for each algorithm, within their respective folders, for the specific size of the dataset

 # Languages used: